rpc — library routines for remote procedure calls

 void auth_destroy( |

-AUTH * | auth) ; |
+AUTH * | auth); |

 A macro that destroys the authentication

-information associated with auth
+information associated with auth.
+Destruction

 usually involves deallocation of private data

 structures.
-The use of auth
+The use of auth is undefined after

-calling auth_destroy
+calling auth_destroy().

 AUTH *authnone_create( |